realworldocaml/book/en/variants.md

-- _Efficiency:_ This isn't a huge effect, but polymorphic variants are somewhat heavier than regular variants, and OCaml can't generate code for matching on polymorphic variants that is quite as efficient as what is generated for regular variants.
+- _Efficiency:_ This isn't a huge effect, but polymorphic variants are somewhat heavier than regular variants, and OCaml can't generate code for matching on polymorphic variants that is quite as efficient as what it generated for regular variants.

 All that said, polymorphic variants are still a useful and powerful feature, but it's worth understanding their limitations, and how to use them sensibly and modestly.

-Probably the safest and most common use-case for polymorphic variants is for cases where ordinary variants would be sufficient, but are syntactically too heavyweight.
+Probably the safest and most common use-case for polymorphic variants is where ordinary variants would be sufficient, but are syntactically too heavyweight.
 For example, you often want to create a variant type for encoding the inputs or outputs to a function, where it's not worth declaring a separate type for it.
 Polymorphic variants are very useful here, and as long as there are type annotations that constrain these to have explicit, exact types, this tends to work well.

 Variants are most problematic exactly where you take full advantage of their power; in particular, when you take advantage of the ability of